-This report demonstrates the pilot sites that will be used as test-beds for the implementation of the D^2EPC methodology framework.
+This report demonstrates the pilot sites that have been used as test-beds for the implementation of the D^2EPC methodology framework.
 Firstly, the reader is familiarized with the framework through the presentation of the D^2EPC pilots' business-oriented aspects.
 A thorough analysis of each pilot building reveals the required information according to the methodology, that the several D^2EPC components utilize to calculate the building's overall energy performance.
-On the other hand, the lack of information or accessibility to it highlights the risks for the implementation of the proposed methodology framework.
-To overcome these barriers, the actions that should be taken to tackle the arising issues or prevent them are presented.
+This information has been updated in this second version of the deliverable in alignment with the project's progress.
+Additionally, the hurdles, which were identified during the aforementioned process, and the measures taken to tackle them and ensure the application of the proposed solution are documented.